GrayHatter/hsh/README.md

 You probably don't want to use this yet, while I have started to dog food this as my shell...
 I'm crazy.

+## Goals
+ - Support *modern* pttys
+ - Composable vs decomposable mode

+## [De]composable mode
+ A default, unconfigured install of hsh should enable all features and functionality.
+Running hsh non-interactive, or [other] should disable all helful, or context aware features unless explicitly enabled.

 ## Install
 install zig (you probably need zig master, or atleast > v0.10)<br>
 clone [hsh]<br>